fpmcguire/angular-design-patterns/README.md

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 21.0.0.

+This is an experimental project to explore the features of Angular v.21 and the use of AI for generating code.

+The content is intended to be both instructive and documentative.

 ## Author

 Frank McGuire (26.11.2025)

-This is an experiemntal project to explore the features of Angular v.21 and the use of AI for generating code.

-The content is intended to be instructive and documentative.

 ## Development server